 The Adams House was on the N.E. corner of Lake Street and Michigan Avenue.
 Notably, this hotel stood on the former site of the old Hydraulic Mills, the first flour mills in Chicago that closed in 1853.

-The rooms are large, airy and well-furnished, and the parlors are fitted in a superb rich style.
-The table is equal to that of any first-class hotel in this or the eastern cities, with well-trained and attentive servants to attend to guests' wants and needs.
+The rooms are large, airy and well-furnished, and the parlors are fitted in a superb, rich style.
+The table is equal to any first-class hotel in this or the eastern cities, with well-trained and attentive servants attending to guests' wants and needs.
 With such a desire for a quiet, well-ordered hotel, we can confidently recommend the Adams House."

 ——Chicago Tribune, November 3, 1858.